18F/handbook/_pages/how-we-work/equipment.md

 #### Chicago or San Francisco

-Reach out to Ethan Heppner (Chicago) or Victor Valdiviezo (San Francisco) via email or Slack, they will assist you as soon as they are available.
+Reach out to Ethan Heppner (Chicago) via email or Slack, they will assist you as soon as they are available.

 ## Equipment to accommodate disability